Hannibal (2001 film): Key production crew

-Scott recruited key production crew whom he had worked with previously.
+Scott recruited the key production crew with whom he had worked previously.
 Production designer Norris Spencer had worked on Thelma & Louise, Black Rain and 1492: Conquest of Paradise.
 Cinematographer John Mathieson, editor Pietro Scalia and composer Hans Zimmer had all worked on Scott's previous film Gladiator.

 Production

 Background

 Hannibal was filmed in 83 working days over 16 weeks.
-The film began production on 8 May 2000 in Florence.
+The film began production on 8 May 2000 in Florence, Italy.
 The film visited key locations in Florence and various locations around the United States.
 Martha De Laurentiis said the film has almost a hundred locations and that it was a "constant pain of moving and dressing sets.
 But the locations were beautiful.
 Who could complain about being allowed to shoot in Palazzo Vecchio in Florence?
 Or President James Madison's farm in Montpelier or the amazing Biltmore Estate in Asheville?"
 Eighty million dollars and a year and a half in production were spent before Scott got his first look at Hannibal in the editing room.